OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:24

-If a kingdom is divided against itself, that kingdom cannot stand.
+If any kingdom is divided against itself, that kingdom cannot stand.

 ## Mark 3:25